When discussing our current member of In-Residence, Minneapolis-based band Polica, their genre is a matter of opinion, not fact.

 Introducing multimedia artist Anri Sala's major survey exhibition "Anri Sala: Answer Me" at the New Museum

 Helen Benarrosh and Arny B. Arnold of TITAN REALITY wanted to develop new tools for musicians to learn, play, and share their musical skills and creativity.
 Their latest invention, Pulse*, promises to redefine the future of musical instrumentation.

 Our current member of In-Residence is known for crafting songs with raw, emotive lyrics over danceable, melancholy folk music, made from a combination of field recordings and techno, that pummels the heart rather than dances around it.

-Master & Dynamic is committed to supporting the creative community.
-We have partnered with Harlem Village Academies High, a public charter school in Harlem and part of the five-school HVA network.
+We at Master & Dynamic are committed to supporting the creative community.
+Since 2014, we have partnered with Harlem Village Academies (HVA) High, a public charter school in Harlem and part of the five-school HVA network.

 Meet our new In-Residence artist Christian Scott, a celebrated Grammy-nominated jazz musician and composer.
 The 10,000 spoke with Scott about his musical education, African roots, and "stretch music" as a concept.

 Through cutting-edge music apps Bloom, Scape and the recently redesigned Trope, iconic ambient music composer Brian Eno and musician/software designer Peter Chilvers expand the possibilities of generative music.

 Master & Dynamic selected singer/songwriter Diane Birch to be the first member of our In-Residence program.
 Birch's music and unique sound shows the evolution of an artist who has carved her own path.